jyxxhyx/facility_layout/model.md

+# Models for two-dimensional cutting

-# Set covering model for facility layout
+## Set covering for non-guillotine version

 Sets